-Best places to stay in Montparnasse :
+Best places to stay in Montparnasse for first-time tourists:

 The 17th Arrondissement is located in the west of the city, immediately north of the Arc de Triomphe.
-Despite its proximity to such major attractions, the district itself is far enough from the city centre to have a much more local atmosphere.
+Despite its proximity to such major attractions, the district itself is far enough from the city center to have a much more local atmosphere.

 Here you can enjoy a selection of upscale restaurants and high-end boutiques or relax in Parc Monceau.
 This charming public park is full of curious structures and statues to discover.
 Various trails wind through the gardens, past various ponds and sculptures.

 There’s a wide range of accommodation available here.
-Whether you need something particularly affordable, or prefer more luxurious hotels, you should be able to find something to suit you in this district.
+Whether you need something particularly affordable or prefer more luxurious hotels, you should be able to find something to suit you in this district.

-Best places to stay in 17th Arrondissement:
+Best places to stay in Paris in the 17th arr.:

 The Place du Tertre is one of the most well-known avenues to visit here.
 The charming, cobbled street is lined with cosy cafes.
 You can relax on the streetside dining terraces and enjoy the street performers and buskers or get a unique souvenir from one of the many artists and caricaturists.

 The Montmartre Museum and the Dali Museum are just a short walk away if you want to learn more about the area’s history as a hotbed for the arts.
-Or visit nearby Le Bateau-Lavoir to see where Picasso once worked in his studio, creating some of his best known works.
+Or visit nearby Le Bateau-Lavoir to see where Picasso once worked in his studio, creating some of his best-known works.

 Aside from historic buildings, quaint streets, and various galleries and museums, Montmartre hill also boasts numerous parks and gardens.
 It’s a lovely area to take a romantic stroll and enjoy views of the city whilst appreciating its history.